Paraguay Residency Scams: How to Avoid Fraud

 Quick Answer:

 Paraguay residency scams are common because the process is easy, prices are opaque to foreigners, and oversight is limited, with six main scam types including phantom fees, credential fraud, and abandonment.
-Protect yourself by verifying agent credentials, asking 15 key verification questions, and recognizing red flags like upfront payment demands without contracts or communication through personal accounts.
-If scammed, file reports with Migraciones, the Ministerio Público, and the bar association (if lawyer involved).
+Protect yourself by verifying provider credentials across three pillars (legal standing, track record, process integrity), demanding contracts with protective clauses, and recognizing red flags like upfront payment demands without contracts or communication through personal accounts.
+If scammed, file reports with consumer protection authorities and the bar association.

 Scam Protection Facts